 - guardianship and custody papers, if a legal guardian rather than a parent accompanies your child

-The pediatric nephrology specialists (kidney specialists) at Nemours Children’s Hospital provide consultation, evaluation, and treatment for children with a wide range of kidney conditions on an inpatient and outpatient basis at the hospital, and at satellite clinics in downtown Orlando, Lake Mary, and Viera.
+The pediatric nephrology specialists (kidney specialists) at Nemours Children’s Hospital (NCH) provide consultation, evaluation and treatment for children with a wide range of kidney conditions (including kidney stones and chronic kidney disease stage 5) on an inpatient and outpatient basis at the hospital, and at our satellite specialty care locations in downtown Orlando, Lake Mary and Melbourne in Florida.

 With the latest medical technology and family-designed amenities, we’re committed to providing the very best care — treating your child as our very own.
 Our family-centered approach to medicine means that you are always involved in the decision-making process and are an integral member of your child’s care team.

 At your child’s first visit, we’ll perform a thorough physical exam and take a complete family history.
-We will also likely order blood tests, urine tests, and imaging studies — renal ultrasounds and in certain cases, CAT scans or nuclear medicine studies.
+We will also likely order blood tests, urine tests and imaging studies — renal ultrasounds and in certain cases, CT or "CAT" scans or nuclear medicine studies.
 These tests assess the structure and function of your child’s kidneys.
 In some cases, depending on your child’s symptoms and other test findings, a percutaneous (through the skin) kidney biopsy may be performed to assist in a diagnosis.

 Because many kidney problems overlap with diseases of the urinary tract, we often work closely with specialists from urology.
-Other specialists, such as rheumatologists, may also be involved, as in the case of lupus-related kidney disease.
+Other specialists, such as rheumatologists (in the case of lupus-related kidney disease), oncologists (cancer-treating doctors) and hematologists (blood disorder specialists) may also be involved.
 Together, we offer the most up-to-date and effective treatment plan for your child.